LIMITED TIME OFFER: Get 6 months free on all Yearly Plans (50% off).

 You maintain catchiness through specificity, not exaggeration.
 Real numbers, concrete outcomes, and clear benefits create intrigue without deception.
 When your headlines consistently match your content quality, you build the trust that converts casual readers into loyal audiences—and search engines reward that authenticity with better rankings.

-5. Optimizing Headlines for AI-Powered Search Assistants
+5. Make Headlines Easy for AI Search to Parse

 AI assistants like ChatGPT, Google’s AI Overview, and Perplexity rely on clarity.
 They need fast signals about what the page covers, what format the answer takes, and whether the promise is specific enough to cite or summarize.